 This is one of the reasons companies are investing in the development of a broader range of legume proteins to address growing consumer needs.

-Leveraging other Legumes: Chickpea & Fava
+Leveraging Other Legumes: Chickpea & Fava

 Among the pea alternatives to gain attention and investment, the two most promising are chickpea and fava.